resourceguru/api-docs/endpoints/webhooks.md

 * `GET /v1/:subdomain/webhooks/1/test` sends a test payload to the payload endpoint.

 This will return a status code which depends on the endpoint the webhook is interacting with.
-Some services, such as requestb.in, will return either 200 or 201 if successful.
+Some services, such as http://requestb.in, will return either 200 or 201 if successful.
 If unsuccessful, the service should return any non-2XX code.
 HTTP semantics suggest using 422 for this purpose.